sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 The file paths are relative to your workspace, and you can start with the root folder and type out the rest of the path, for example `src/util/<YOUR-FILE>`.

-### Custom Commands
+### Custom commands

-In addition, to support customization and advanced use cases, you can create **Custom Commands** tailored to your requirements.
-Custom Commands are currently supported by Cody for the VS Code extension version 0.8 and above.
+In addition, to support customization and advanced use cases, you can create **Custom commands** tailored to your requirements.
+Custom commands are currently supported by Cody for the VS Code extension version 0.8 and above.

-## Cody VS Code Actions
+## Cody VS Code actions

 Cody VS Code extension users can also use the **Code Actions** feature to `fix`, `explain`, and `edit` code.
 These Code Actions are triggered by the following: